 Chronic Neck Pain Patients Walk More Stiffly

-as much.
+thoracic spinal rotation when walking.
 This will likely have long term effects on the

-best advice: Don’t let neck pain become chronic.
+spine.
+(2) What to do?
+Spinal Care Clinic’s recommendation: Don’t let neck pain become chronic.
 Seek Burlington and Hamilton

 chiropractic care relief sooner than later, and walk more easily.